rosera/machine-config/docs/crostini/OhMyBash.md

 ## Configure ChromeOS
-In the browser, open a terminal tab and press
+1. In the browser, open a terminal tab and press
 ```
 CTRL-ALT-T
 ```

-From the terminal tab, alter the look/behaviour by pressing
+2. From the terminal tab, alter the look/behaviour by pressing
 ```
 CTRL-SHIFT-P
 ```

-Find the appearance settings, then go to the font-family and enter your new font option (list of fonts is available here) e.g.
+3. Find the appearance settings, then go to the font-family and enter your new font option (list of fonts is available here) e.g.

 * "Liberation Mono", monospace

-Now select the custom-css (URI) entry and change the default “https://example.com/some/file” contents to the following:
+4. Now select the custom-css (URI) entry and change the default “https://example.com/some/file” contents to the following:
 ```
 https://cdn.jsdelivr.net/gh/wernight/powerline-web-fonts@ba4426cb0c0b05eb6cb342c7719776a41e1f2114/PowerlineFonts.css
 ```

+5. Exit the appearance setting screen
+6. Exit the Crosh browser tab
+7. Restart the Terminal window

+On Restart of the terminal will be using the updated font selection and theme!